-It’s widely felt that the planning system is not fit for the needs of twenty-first-century cities: cumbersome; prone to logjams; failing to meet the needs of current and future generations.
+Is the planning system fit for the needs of twenty-first-century cities?
+Some argue it’s cumbersome, prone to logjams and fails to meet the needs of current and future generations.
 At the same time there’s more data than ever being collected about how we use and operate in cities.
 Is this collected and used effectively and fairly?

 Cities face many pressures and challenges.
 There’s a particular problem with the housing system, but it’s a wider issue as well.
 How do we make planning work so that we can build future cities at the same time as ensuring the democratic process is respected and people can be involved in the places in which they live?
 Can we transform the planning system?
 In this special workshop organised with InnovateUK we look at where we are now and what we should do in the future.
 Ranging from how we use, live and work in cities through the work of Industrial Strategy Challenge Fund Transforming Construction to the role of digital twins, this session will equip city planners, leaders, businesses and developers with information about the latest debates and projects.